The case for public speaking #

-Learning public speaking is one of the best decisions I made, and today I hope to convince you to do something in this direction.
+Learning public speaking is one of the best decisions I made early in my career, and today I hope to convince you to do something in this direction.
 But first, let's take one thing out of the way:

-Poor armchair behavioral psychology aside it's normal to be afraid of making presentations.
-It would be suspicious if you were comfortable before an action that can severely impact your social status unless you spent thousands of hours on stage.
+Poor armchair behavioral psychology aside, it's normal to be afraid of presenting.
+It would be suspicious if you were comfortable before an action that can severely impact your social status unless you had massive previous experience handling situations like this.

 Well, as long as you work with at least one person other than yourself, delivery matters.
 It's a difference between: